Frank Zappa discography

 This is a list of albums by Frank Zappa, including all those credited to the Mothers of Invention.
 During his lifetime, Zappa released 62 albums.
-Since 1994, the Zappa Family Trust has released 62 posthumous albums as of January 2023, making a total of 125 albums/album sets.
+Since 1994, the Zappa Family Trust has released 70 posthumous albums as of October 2025, making a total of 132 albums/album sets.

 In 2012 the distribution of Zappa's recorded output moved to Universal Music Enterprises.
 In June 2022 the Zappa Trust announced that it had sold Zappa's entire catalog to Universal Music, including master tapes, song copyrights and trademarks.

-A list of albums of Zappa's music by other artists is also included here.
+A list of albums of Zappa's music as performed by other artists is also included here.